 People want to feel good about themselves, if you can do this you have added value to them.
 There are 3 key ways to add value to your audience;

-Solve a problem – Everyone needs answers at some point.
+Everyone needs answers at some point.
 Does your product or service solve a problem?
 Share this with your audience, you never know what answers people are looking for.
-It could be product or service that adds value to their lives.
+It could be a product or service that adds value to their lives.

 Create content that is clear & concise

 No matter how technical the product is or how complex its features, always aim to keep things simple.
 Use simple language so that the average person can understand –it is crucial to be clear and concise.
 Communicate the absolute minimum information your reader needs to understand the product and how to use it.

 Good copy can easily get hidden under a bad layout.
 The same information written in a different form will produce very different results from your users – so, keep it clean and concise.

 The title of the blog post, campaign or collection is the most important section of the whole content piece.
 Why?